Schleswig-Holstein Police: History

 Legislation passed on 18 April 1967 further clarified the responsibilities of the Police in Schleswig-Holstein: According to § 168 LVwG (Version passed on 18 April 1967) those responsibilities are to detect and to avert dangers to Public Order and Safety, and to aid and notify Authorities tasked with Public Safety if necessary, as well as to determine and investigate misdemeanors.
-(Grounds for the investigation of crimes stem from § 163 StPO) The Polizeiorganisationsgesetz of 1968 (Police organisation law) reformed the Police in Schleswig-Holstein once again.
+(Grounds for the investigation of crimes stem from § 163 StPO)The Polizeiorganisationsgesetz of 1968 (Police organisation law) reformed the Police in Schleswig-Holstein once again.
 It created four Police Directorates (Polizeidrektionen); Polizeidirektion Mitte, with Headquarters in Kiel, Polizeidirektion Nord, with Headquarters in Flensburg, Polizeidirektion West, with Headquarters in Itzehoe, and Polizeidirektion South, with Headquarters in Lübeck.
-The Water Protection Police formed a separate Police Directorate.
+The Waterways Police formed a separate Police Directorate.

 In 1973, the Schleswig-Holstein Police introduced a green-beige Uniform by Designer Heinz Oestergaard, which was in use Nationwide.

 Due to increased terrorist activities, such as the attacks of the Rote Armee Fraktion (RAF), on 1 October 1974 then Schleswig-Holstein Minister of the Interior Rudolf Titzck created Special Forces, such as the SEK and MEK.

 A Reform of the Polizeiorganisationsgesetz of 1968 in 1994 created an additional independent Traffic Policing Directorate (Verkehrspolizeidirektionen) and the Polizeidirektion für Aus- und Fortbildung und die Bereitschaftspolizei.
 It also reorganized the Police Directorates into eight Directorates.
 A Directorate in Kiel, responsible for Kiel and the District of Plön, a Directorate in Flensburg, responsible for Flensburg and the District of Schleswig-Flensburg, a Directorate in Husum, responsible for the District of Northern Frisia, a Directorate in Itzehoe, responsible for the Districts of Steinburg and Ditmarsh, a Directorate in Bad Segeberg, responsible for the Districts of Segeberg and Pinneberg, a Directorate in Lübeck, responsible for Lübeck and the District of Ostholstein, and a Directorate in Ratzeburg, responsible for the Districts of Duchy of Lauenburg and Stormarn.
-The Directorate of the Water Protection Police was dissolved, with the Water Protection Police being directly subordinated to the Landespolizeiamt.
+The Directorate of the Waterways Police was dissolved, with the Waterways Police being directly subordinated to the Landespolizeiamt.

 The Polizeiorganisationsgesetz of 2004 created the current structure of the Schleswig-Holstein Police.(See also: Organisation) The latest changes to the Polizeiorganisationsgesetz have been made in 2013, which merged the Police Directorate in Husum into the Police Directorate in Flensburg.

 In 2006, the Schleswig-Holstein Police introduced a blue Police Uniform, which is used in Hamburg, Lower Saxony, Bremen, Mecklenburg-Vorpommern and Thuringia as well.

 In 2021, the Schleswig-Holstein Police hired a Transsexual Person for the first time in its History.
-Schleswig-Holstein is one of four states in Germany to allow Transexual Persons to become Police officers.
+Schleswig-Holstein is one of four states in Germany to allow Transsexual Persons to become Police officers.

+On 16 January 2024, the Schleswig-Holstein Ministry of the Interior, Municipal Affairs, Housing and Sports announced that the Landespolizeidirektor (Director of State Police) Michael Wilksen would retire 1 June 2024 and be replaced by Dr. Maren Freyher.
+Freyher was inaugurated on 27.
+June 2024.